^

 2000 (50)

-In clinical practice, predominantly synthetic derivatives of vitamin D are used - calcitriol and alfacalcidol, which appeared on the Ukrainian market, the latter being considered the most promising drug in this group (well tolerated by patients, cases of hypercalcemia and hypercalciuria are rare).
+In clinical practice, synthetic derivatives of vitamin D are currently used predominantly - calcitriol and alphacalcidol, which has appeared on the Ukrainian market, and the latter is considered the most promising drug in this group (well tolerated by patients, cases of hypercalcemia and hypercalciuria are rare).

-Calcitriol binds directly to the receptors of the intestine to vitamin D, therefore, has a more local effect, contributing to the absorption of calcium in the intestine, and does not significantly affect the synthesis of PTH.
+Calcitriol binds directly to intestinal vitamin D receptors and therefore has a more local effect, promoting intestinal calcium absorption, and does not significantly affect PTH synthesis.

-Alfacalpidol, unlike calcitriol, first undergoes transformation in the liver to form the active metabolite 1,25 (OH) 2 D, therefore its effects on PTH synthesis and calcium absorption are comparable, indicating a more physiological effect.
-Daily doses of the drug are 0.25-0.5 μg for the prevention of GCS-induced osteoporosis and 0.75-1 μg for reliably established osteoporosis.
+Unlike calcitriol, alphacalpidol is initially transformed in the liver to form the active metabolite 1,25 (OH) 2 D, so its effects on PTH synthesis and calcium absorption are comparable, indicating its more physiological action.
+Daily doses of the drug are 0.25-0.5 mcg for the prevention of GCS-induced osteoporosis and 0.75-1 mcg in cases of reliably established osteoporosis.

-Calcium-D3 Nycomed, an effective combination drug, contains 500 mg of elemental calcium and 200 IU of vitamin D in one tablet.
-Taking 1 or 2 tablets of this drug (depending on dietary habits, age and level of physical activity) fully covers the recommended daily requirement for these drugs.
-Substances and absolutely safe, even with prolonged use.
+An effective combination drug is calcium-D3 Nycomed, which contains 500 mg of elemental calcium and 200 IU of vitamin D in one tablet.
+Taking 1 or 2 tablets of this drug (depending on dietary habits, age and level of physical activity) completely covers the recommended daily requirement for these substances and is absolutely safe even with long-term use.

-Currently, the essential role of mediators of the immune system (cytokines and growth factors) in the local regulation of the remodeling of CTCs is beyond doubt.
-It is believed that disorders in the system of immune mediators play an important role in the pathogenesis of secondary osteoporosis on the background of OCR.
+Currently, the significant role of immune system mediators (cytokines and growth factors) in local regulation of the processes of KTK remodeling is beyond doubt.
+It is believed that disturbances in the immune mediator system play an important role in the pathogenesis of secondary osteoporosis against the background of RZS.

-Possessing similar morphological properties with some lines of bone marrow stromal cells, osteoblasts are able to synthesize cytokines (CSF, interleukins).
-The latter implies the participation of osteoblasts both in the process of bone tissue remodeling and in myelopoiesis.
-Since osteoclasts originate from hematopoietic granulocyte-macrophage colony-forming units (CFU), which are precursors of monocytes / macrophages, the early stages of hematopoiesis and osteoclastogenesis are regulated in a similar way.
-Cytokines take part in the development of osteoclasts, which simultaneously play a leading role in the regulation of local and systemic inflammatory reactions in various human diseases - IL-1, IL-3, IL-6, IL-11, full name, granulocyte-macrophage colony-stimulating factors (GM -KSF).
-Also important is the fact that the action of cytokines with osteoclastogenic (IL-6 and IL-11) and osteoblastogenic (LIF) properties is mediated by similar molecular mechanisms, namely modulation of glycoprotein 130 (GP-130) involved in the transmission of cytokine-mediated activation signal target cells.
-It is noteworthy that estrogens suppress, and 1,25 (OH) 2 D 3 and PTH enhance the expression of GP-130 in bone marrow cells.
-Consequently, changes in hormone levels (including on the background of an acute-phase response associated with autoimmune inflammation in OCR) can affect the sensitivity of osteoclast and osteoblast precursors to the effects of cytokines involved in bone remodeling.
+Having similar morphological properties with some bone marrow stromal cell lines, osteoblasts are able to synthesize cytokines (CSF, interleukins).
+The latter suggests the participation of osteoblasts both in the process of bone tissue remodeling and in myelopoiesis.
+Since osteoclasts originate from hematopoietic granulocyte-macrophage colony-forming units (CFU), which are precursors of monocytes/macrophages, the early stages of hematopoiesis and osteoclastogenesis are regulated in a similar way.
+Cytokines, which simultaneously play a leading role in the regulation of local and systemic inflammatory reactions in various human diseases, take part in the development of osteoclasts - IL-1, IL-3, IL-6, IL-11, FIO, granulocyte-macrophage colony-stimulating factors (GM-CSF).
+It is also important that the action of cytokines with osteoclastogenic (IL-6 and IL-11) and osteoblastogenic (LIF) properties is mediated by similar molecular mechanisms, namely, modulation of glycoprotein 130 (GP-130), which is involved in the transmission of cytokine-mediated activation signal to target cells.
+It is noteworthy that estrogens suppress, while 1,25 (OH) 2 D 3 and PTH enhance the expression of GP-130 in bone marrow cells.
+Therefore, changes in hormone levels (including those against the background of the acute phase response associated with autoimmune inflammation in RD) can affect the sensitivity of osteoclast and osteoblast precursors to the effects of cytokines involved in the process of bone tissue remodeling.

 You are reporting a typo in the following text: